 Does Delta Dental offer individual insurance?

 Yes, Delta Dental of South Carolina offers Delta Dental Individual and Family programs for South Carolina residents and their families.
 Delta Dental Individual and Family plan members will receive comprehensive coverage, the freedom to select their own dentist, convenient access to quality dental care and affordable rates.
-Click here for more information or to enroll in these plans.
+For more information or to enroll in these Individual plans.

 How can I continue my dental coverage after I leave my job?

 Check with your human resources department to see if you are eligible for COBRA benefits.
 Various conditions will determine COBRA eligibility.
 Your employer gives COBRA information (including eligibility and length of continuance) to us.
 Also, if you are a South Carolina resident, age 18 or older, you are eligible for Delta Dental Individual and Family plans, Delta Dental of South Carolina's new individual dental benefits product.
 With Delta Dental Individual and Family, members will receive comprehensive coverage, the freedom to select their own dentist, convenient access to quality dental care and affordable rates with no application or administration fees.